 After Njord became integrated into the Aesir, he married the goddess of winter sport, Skadi (much to her chagrin).
 She thought he had nice legs so they got hitched, but the entire relationship only lasted around eighteen days.
-To be fair, it did last longer than most celebrity marriages.

 It just so happens that Skadi couldn’t stand the screeching of seabirds at sunny Noatun, Njord’s beloved home.
 By the same token, Njord found his time in the barren peaks of Thrymheim completely loathsome.
 When the two separated, Skadi found comfort in Odin’s arms and some sources count her as one of his mistresses.
-Meanwhile, Njord was free to live up the bachelor life in Noatun, fishing his days away.
+Meanwhile, Njord was free to live the bachelor life in Noatun, fishing his days away.

 Freyja is the goddess of love, sex, fertility, beauty, seidr, and battle.
 She’s got looks that could kill, magic (that could maybe kill), and a sick cape of falcon feathers.
 Granted, the feather cape could possibly also kill if the goddess got creative.

 In Norse mythology, Freyja was the daughter of Njord and his sister-wife and the twin sister of Freyr.
 She married the Vanir god Odr, with whom she had two daughters: Hnoss and Gersemi.